 The University Approved Absence Office remains operational Monday-Friday from 8am-5pm amid the COVID-19 pandemic.
 Students can continue to submit requests for University Approved Absences through the request form noted on the University Approved Absence Request tab.
 Please note the UAAO is not open on weekends.

 The University Approved Absence Office (UAAO) at the University of North Carolina at Chapel Hill (UNC-Chapel Hill) was created to implement and provide clarity on the Class Attendance Policy and assist students, faculty, and staff with communication about University Approved Absences.
-The UAAO is a functional unit within the Office of the Dean of Students (ODOS) and works closely with the Educational Policy Committee, Accessibility Resource and Service (ARS), Campus Health, Counseling and Psychological Services (CAPS), Gender Violence Services Coordinators (GVSCs), and the Equal Opportunity and Compliance Office (EOC).
+The UAAO is a functional unit within the Dean of Students (DOS) and works closely with the Educational Policy Committee, Accessibility Resource and Service (ARS), Campus Health, Counseling and Psychological Services (CAPS), Gender Violence Services Coordinators (GVSCs), and the Equal Opportunity and Compliance Office (EOC).

 The intent of the policy is to comply with the law and to provide a fair learning experience for students with a University Approved Absence.
 The Class Attendance Policy for enrolled students at UNC-Chapel Hill was updated in February 2018 when Faculty Council passed Resolution 2018-1 (On Amending the Policy on University Approved Absences).
 The policy explains what constitutes a University Approved Absence and requires instructors to provide reasonable accommodations to allow students a fair and equitable experience in the course.